fieldtrip/website/tutorial/mouse_eeg.md

 ## Introduction

 This tutorial describes the processing of mouse EEG data.
 It deals with preprocessing, computing ERPs, time-frequency analysis, and visualization of channel-level data.
-Furtermore, it deals with reading and processing anatomical data, the coregistration with EEg electrodes, and the construction of a volume conduction model and source model.
+Furthermore, it deals with reading and processing anatomical data, the coregistration with EEG electrodes, and the construction of a volume conduction model and source model.
 Finally, the EEG data is source reconstructed.

 The method to record the mouse EEG as used in this tutorial is explained in this [video tutorial](http://www.jove.com/video/2562/high-density-eeg-recordings-freely-moving-mice-using-polyimide-based), which also points to information on optical stimulation of the mouse brain through an optical fiber.
 To learn how to process EEG data in more general, we suggest you check the tutorial on [Preprocessing of EEG data and computing ERPs](/tutorial/preprocessing_erp).